BirenderPanwar/tsai_eva4p2/session2/README.md

 ### Handling of Duplicate Images Within Class

-To identify the duplicate images, md5 algorithm(using hashlib package) is used to calculate the hash for each file and hasg key is compared to identify the duplicate images.
+To identify the duplicate images, md5 algorithm(using hashlib package) is used to calculate the hash for each file and hash key is compared to identify the duplicate images.
 All duplicate images are removed from the dataset.

 Total of 2258 duplicate images are found in the dataset.